usnistgov/metaschema-xslt/src/README.md

 Also see the [site README](../README.md) for background information.

+Runtime support and dependency management are provided with [Apache Maven](https://maven.apache.org/).
+The included stylesheets (XSLT) and pipeline configurations (XProc) should also be portable to other environments and runtimes.

+Please install Maven, configure its system paths, and test before proceeding.

 ### `bash` scripts

 A bash script located in this distribution provides a single unified interface to functionalities provided by this library.
-Add [../bin](../bin) to your path, or invoke the script directly for help:
+Add [../bin](../bin) to your path, or invoke the script directly, using `-h` for help:

 ```
 > path/to/bin/metaschema-xslt -h